antham/chyle/README.md

 Download from release page according to your architecture chyle binary : https://github.com/antham/chyle/releases

-You need afterwards to configure each module through environments variables : their are activated when you configure at least one environment variable they need to work.
+You need afterwards to configure each module through environments variables : there are activated when you configure at least one environment variable they need to work.

 ### Summary